pdreker/fritz_exporter/docs/building.rst

 Building and running from a local image
 ---------------------------------------

-To build clone the repository from GitHub, enter the repository and execute
+To build clone the repository from `GitHub <https://github.com/pdreker/fritz_exporter>`_, enter the repository and execute

 .. code-block:: bash